 Additionally, I strongly encourage you to test your household tap water.
 Since most uranium enters our body through water, even if you drink bottled or filtered water, you still use your household water to shower — and uranium may be able to enter your body through your skin.

-The most effective way to detox uranium from your system is by using something known as a chelating agent, or antagonist.
-These compounds help to push metals out of your tissues and carry them out of your body.
+The most effective way to detox uranium from your system is by using something that encourages your body naturally eliminate pollutants, known as an antagonist.
+These compounds help your body to naturally to push metals out of your tissues and carry them out of your system.

 The following nutrients and compounds work as antagonists of uranium: